 Causes of Epistaxis in Dogs

 The most common cause of an acute nose bleed in a dog will be either trauma or an infection in their upper respiratory tract.
-If your dog is accident prone or he has a lot of inflammation in his nasal passages from a chronic infection you may see some bleeding from (usually) one nostril.
-On rarer instances a foreign object (i.e. grass, foxtails, etc.) that becomes lodged in your dog’s nasal passages or ingestion of rodenticide can also cause your dog’s nose to bleed.
+If your dog is accident-prone or he has a lot of inflammation in his nasal passages from a chronic infection you may see some bleeding from (usually) one nostril.
+In rarer instances, a foreign object (i.e. grass, foxtails, etc.) that becomes lodged in your dog’s nasal passages or ingestion of rodenticide can also cause your dog’s nose to bleed.

 Young dogs that like to investigate things around the house may be at more risk for toxicity-induced epistaxis whereas middle-aged to older dogs would be at more risk for an autoimmune disease that can cause epistaxis.
 Dogs that are allowed to roam unsupervised are more at risk for trauma-caused epistaxis regardless of age.

 Other, more chronic, causes of epistaxis can include things like hypertension, dental disease and infections, growths or tumors within the nasal passages, coagulation disorders, fungal infections, problems with blood protein levels, or certain tick-borne diseases.

 Typically, unilateral bleeding, that is bleeding from only one nostril, is indicative of a tooth infection, a growth associated with the bleeding side, or a foreign object in the bleeding side.
 Bilateral bleeding, or bleeding from both nostrils, is typically seen with clotting disorders, upper respiratory and/or fungal infections, or trauma.